rajonali/2021-resume/yes (1).md

 **Parkview Baptist | Baton Rouge, LA****
  [November 2017]

 -   Used a schoolwide ticketing software to troubleshoot and diagnose technical problems for the whole school.
-This included calibrating projectors, reimaging laptops, making ethernet cables, installing and configuring security cameras, and creating new users in the Active Directory for new staff and students.
+This included calibrating projectors, reimaging laptops, making ethernet cables, installing and configuring enterprise printers.

 ## Summer Ambassador
 **Our Lady of the Lake | Baton Rouge, LA****
  [August 2017]

 -   Went around different units of the hospital to observe and assist healthcare professionals such as doctors, nurses, and technicians do their job.
 Completed tasks such as making patients' beds, cleaning cafeteria tables, and deliver equipment to designated room.

 ## Data Entry
 **East Baton Rouge Parish Library | Baton Rouge, LA**** [November 2017]

-Integrated new electronic cataloging system by sorting through all the books and inserting them into the new database through the new CMS.
+-   Integrated new electronic cataloging system by sorting through all the books and inserting them into the new database through the new CMS.

 # TECHNICAL & BUSINESS PROFICIENCIES